martiensk/cocwiki/magic/using-magic.md

 If successful the spell is cast.
 If failed a second attempt (now or in future) may be made.
 This always constitutes a pushed roll.
 If failed [dire consequences](pushed-casting-fails) ensue.
+# POW
+If a spell calling for an opposed POW roll succeeds, the investigators must make a POW upgrade roll (1d100) - if it succeeds POW can be upgraded by 1d10.